winappsdave/winapps_challenge/README.md

 ## Web dev Challenge

-Provide in jfiddle a working example of a set of traffic lights with red, amber and green lights.
+Provide in jsfiddle a working example of a set of traffic lights with red, amber and green lights.
 The transition from green to red must go through a 3 second amber status.
 The more creative, the more bonus points ;-)

 **Please attach your jsfiddle url in your challenge response attachment.**